fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   | OccupationalHealthcareEntry
   | HealthCheckEntry;
 ```
 An important point concerning unions is that, when you use them with _Omit_ to exclude a property, it works in a possibly unexpected way.
 Suppose we want to remove the _id_ from each _Entry_.
-We could think of using _Omit&lt;Entry, 'id'&gt;_, but [it wouldn't work as we might expect](https://github.com/microsoft/TypeScript/issues/42680).
+We could think of using `Omit<Entry, 'id'>`, but [it wouldn't work as we might expect](https://github.com/microsoft/TypeScript/issues/42680).
 In fact, the resulting type would only contain the common properties, but not the ones they don't share.
 A possible workaround is to define a special Omit-like function to deal with such situations:

 ```ts
 // Define special omit for unions